Facilities and access on Lundy

 Exploring Lundy – from puffins to the Devil’s Slide

 For such a small island, there’s a lot going on.
-Lundy is known for its excellent walking and as the perfect place to see puffins and other special seabirds, but did you know you can also go climbing, diving, fishing, and event letterboxing!
+Lundy is known for its excellent walking and as the perfect place to see puffins and other special seabirds, but did you know you can also go climbing, diving, fishing, and even letterboxing!
 There are also plenty of warden-led activities in peak season, including Rockpool Rambles, Snorkel Safaris, guided walks and visitor talks.

 Find out more about what you can do on Lundy here.